Tom5521/Tom5521/README.md

 # Hi, I'm Tom5521 or you can also call me Angel

 ### I am a junior programmer who programs together with his friend ONEKO!
 <img src="https://github.com/Tom5521/Tom5521/blob/f40a40b8b9151dcca45727ec354a8dbfd8296424/ONEKO!.png" width="300px"><img src="http://www.dicas-l.com.br/imagens/Neko_animated.gif" width="300px">

 ### An illustrative image of ONEKO

-### I am a big fan of Linux and open source/free in general!
+### I am a big fan of Linux and open source and free software in general!

 - #### What OS i use?
     Arch Linux